 Me’ae Iipona – unique monument

-Me’ae Iipona is located in a river valley at the foot of steep cliff.
+Me’ae Iipona is located in a river valley at the foot of a steep cliff.
 This complex, more than 5,000 m² large site contains 18 (!) stone sculptures (tiki) and two stones with petroglyphs.
 This is the highest concentration of tiki statues in Marquesas.

 Tiki is a characteristic element of Polynesian culture.
 These are statues made of a single piece of wood or stone.
-Tiki sculptures in general have an extension into the ground to keep them stable.
+Tiki sculptures, in general, have an extension into the ground to keep them stable.

 Most of the ancient wooden tiki have decayed now or moved over to museums, but stone statues often still are there.
 In total in Marquesas are known some 95 ancient stone tiki.
 Most of these valuable statues are located in Hiva Oa and Nuku Hiva and almost all of them – in me’ae.

 Often the stones in me’ae are adorned with stone carvings – petroglyphs.
 Very frequent are carvings of turtles – sacred animals to the people of Marquesas, but there are many other interesting motives as well, often without convincing explanation of their symbolic meaning.